Understanding Food Security

 Drivers of Global Food Insecurity

 Food security is threatened when disruptive events, such as armed conflict, natural disasters or other unexpected changes, cause sharp drops in food production.
-For instance, desert-locust and army-worm outbreaks in East Africa and the Sahel, and conflicts in the Middle East, have resulted in significant food shortages.
-The recent global outbreak of COVID-19 and subsequent containment measures have disrupted food-supply chains, resulting in reduced incomes and new vulnerabilities that limit access to food.
-Food insecurity becomes an issue where poverty affects the ability to produce sufficient food.
+For instance, desert-locust and army-worm outbreaks in East Africa and the Sahel, as well as conflicts in the Middle East, have resulted in significant food shortages.
+The global outbreak of COVID-19 and subsequent containment measures disrupted food-supply chains, resulting in reduced incomes and new vulnerabilities that limited access to food.
+Food insecurity also becomes an issue where poverty affects the ability to produce sufficient food.

-Food security also is threatened by longer-term demographic trends.
-By 2050, the world’s population is estimated to rise to 9 billion, from 7.8 billion in mid-2021.
+Food security is threatened by longer-term demographic trends, as well.
+By 2050, the world’s population is estimated to rise to 9.8 billion.
 Much of this growth will occur in developing countries, especially in the urban areas of Asia and Africa, as migration from rural areas continues in many regions.
-Demographers project that by mid-century two-thirds of all global citizens will live in cities.
+Demographers project that by mid-century, two-thirds of all global citizens will live in cities.
 The expected growth of mega and secondary cities has implications for food security—especially in Asia, where its impact will be exacerbated by an aging population.
-The drift toward urban centers is led by male youth in search of better opportunities, and brings with it new demands for resources already stretched in urban areas, including land, water and energy.
+This drift toward urban centers, which is led by male youth in search of better opportunities, brings with it new demands for resources—including land, water and energy—already stretched in urban areas.
 As cities expand, arable lands will disappear as they are covered by human settlements created to absorb population growth.

 Our Response